schwartenbeckph/Generative-Replay/README.md

 Note that here there's only individual preprocessed MEG data for the first two subjects due to space limitations.
 Data from all subjects can be found at https://www.dropbox.com/sh/c52di7x1tt2k3jp/AABPov3W6-c9dH0TViBECHj7a?dl=0.

-Replay results can be reproduced based on summary stats in results file 'Replay_InferenceTime.mat' and 'Replay_InferenceLag.mat' or re-run using individual pre-processed data.
+Replay results can be reproduced based on summary stats in results file 'Replay_InferenceTime.mat' (or 'Replay_InferenceTime_SepIntervals.mat' to reproduce Supplementary Figure 6) and 'Replay_InferenceLag.mat' or re-run using individual pre-processed data.
 Either way, start with the 'Replay_InferenceTime.m' (Figures 6 D-F) and 'Replay_InferenceLag.m' (Figure 6C) script.

 Use 'ObtaindecodingAcc.m' to obtain decoding accuracy, and 'obtain_ClassifierConfusion.m' to reproduce classifier reproducibility (Figure 6A).